nottrobin/maas-docs/src/en/installconfig-tags.md

+---
+title:
-Title: MAAS Tags
+- MAAS Tags
+todo:
-TODO:  Cover how tags are used in the web UI (including XML output for a node)
+- Cover how tags are used in the web UI (including XML output for a node)
-       Track bug: https://bugs.launchpad.net/maas/+bug/1608629 (UI and tags)
+- 'Track bug: https://bugs.launchpad.net/maas/+bug/1608629 (UI and tags)'
+---

 # Tags